jdbaldry/cortex-helm-chart/README.md

 resources (CPU/memory) available in your cluster before installing Grafana Metrics Enterprise Helm chart.

-Additionally, the default chart installation expects Grafana Metrics Enterprise pods to be deployed on nodes with taints "dedicated=metrics-enterprise" and memcached pods on nodes with taints "dedicated=metrics-enterprise-memcached".
-Additonally, Grafana Metrics Enterprise pods have node affinity for nodes which match the expression "dedicated=metrics-enterprise" and mamcached pods have affinity for "dedicated=metrics-enterprise-memcached" nodes.

 ## Upgrades

 To upgrade Grafana Metrics Enterprise use the following command: